LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberHistoryAdmin.md

 The **Member History** tab is available under **Members** in the WordPress admin.
 It lists all members just like the Manage Members tab.
 Clicking a member row loads a detailed history view showing:

-- Total amount spent across all transactions
+- Total amount spent across all transactions, including membership purchases
 - Count of events they have purchased
 - Count of events checked in
 - Count of no‑shows